gw0/docker-debian-cuda/README.md

 $ watch -n 5 'nvidia-smi; echo; sensors; for hdd in /dev/sd?; do echo -n "$hdd  "; smartctl -A $hdd | grep Temperature_Celsius; done'
 ```

-In case your Nvidia kernel driver and CUDA library versions differ (exact error in `dmesg`), you may inject the correct version of CUDA library from the host with:
+In case your Nvidia kernel driver and CUDA library versions differ (an error appears in kernel messages `dmesg`), you may inject the correct version of CUDA library from the host with:

 ```bash
 $ docker run -it --rm $(ls /dev/nvidia* | xargs -I{} echo '--device={}') $(ls /usr/lib/x86_64-linux-gnu/libcuda.* | xargs -I{} echo '-v {}:{}:ro') gw000/debian-cuda